DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ### Formulation of the problem

-I often have problems for solving of which I have to write small utilities in several hundred lines of code.
+I often have problems to solve which I have to write small utilities in several hundred lines of code.
 Usually, the result is a console application, which no one can really use except me.
 Can a simple GUI make these utilities more convenient?

 The requirements to the result: